-Variety NSW and the Children's Charity, your involvement in the annual Car Bashers Rally – how did that all come about?
+Variety NSW and the Children's Charity, your involvement in the annual Car Bashers Rally – how did that begin?

 The Redex Trial was big time in my day.
 My father was very friendly with Jack Murray; I was only a little girl when we used to go around to his workshop.
 I’ve always been into cars and trucks as my father had a trucking business – I was a tomboy, my sister never ever learnt to drive.
 My father wouldn’t let me drive until I could drive the truck and the semitrailer – then I was allowed to use the car.
 So I could drive a tuck and a semitrailer before that.

 I’d always wanted to do the Redex Trial but I got married and had children and that all finished.
 Then in later years, when Variety began going and the Bash started, and it’s the 30th Anniversary this year, I asked my son to come with me.
 When we found out it was eight and a half thousand to enter that was just astronomical money for us I said ‘well that’s out – I can never go on a Bash now.’